Malaysian jailed for making false claims from staged traffic accidents in Singapore

 The following day, Rekha, under Navin’s instructions, lodged a false police report on the accident.
 She then submitted fraudulent claims for damages and legal costs amounting to S$14,246 to NTUC Income Insurance.
 The insurer was suspicious of the claims and did not make any payment.

-In another staged accident that took place at Hougang Avenue 3 on Nov 29, 2012, Rekha again hit her emergency brakes and caused the car behind to collide into hers.
+In another staged accident that took place at Hougang Avenue 3 on Nov 29, 2012, Rekha again hit her emergency brakes and caused the car behind to collide into hers, court documents showed.
 This time, Rekha was driving a different car.

 A day after the accident, Rekha went to see a doctor and was given two days' medical leave.